 If you typically eat a bagel or toast for breakfast, try oatmeal.
 There are other grains that are just as filling as wheat.

 Here are three blogs that I like to check out for delicious meals, practical ideas, and even baked goods!

 1. Against All Grain.
 Danielle isn’t just gluten-free, but all of her recipes are!
 She also has a cookbook, if you’d like it on paper.

 2. Elana’s Pantry.
 Elana has some great recipes I use often, and several of them for sweets.

 3. Delightfully Gluten-Free.
 Cassandra is helpful with knowing what products to buy to help out your kitchen’s ingredient stock.

-*Also helpful for gluten-free eating are blogs that focus on recipes for those with celiac disease.
+*Also beneficial for gluten-free eating are blogs that focus on recipes for those with celiac disease.

 Don’t believe all of the bad things you’ve heard about going gluten-free.
-It’s possible to go gluten-free and love it!
+It’s possible to do it and love it!
 You’ll never know until you give it a shot, though!
 What do you have to lose?

 You’ll also like Keto, Paleo, Vegan or Whole30?
 How to Pick the Best Diet For You, Healthy Snacks for the Work Day, 8 Guilt-Free After-School Snacks For Your Littles, Can I Be a Hippie in Heels?
-Balancing a Healthy Lifestyle, Grit and Grace in Hot Pink Spandex, and 3 Morning Health Rituals to Try Right Now
+Balancing a Healthy Lifestyle, and 3 Morning Health Rituals to Try Right Now